Portugal holds presidential election as COVID-19 cases spiral

 LISBON (Reuters) - Portuguese voters - largely confined to their homes due to a strict COVID-19 lockdown - will pick a new president on Sunday, but many fear going to the polls could worsen a surge in coronavirus cases and low turnout is expected.

-The country of 10 million people, which fared better than others in the first wave of the pandemic, now has the world’s highest seven-day rolling average of new cases and deaths per million people.
+The country of 10 million people, which fared better than others in the first wave of the pandemic, now has the world’s highest seven-day rolling average of new cases and deaths per capita.

+Authorities reported a record daily toll of 274 deaths and more than 15,300 new cases on Saturday.

 “It wouldn’t have been a problem to wait another month.
 Exceptional times call for exceptional measures,” said Lisbon resident Miguel Goncalves, 55.